The M-Pire Shrikez Back

 The M-Pire Shrikez Back is the second studio album by American hip hop trio Originoo Gunn Clappaz.
-It was released on August 31, 1999 through Duck Down/Priority Records.
+It was released on August 31, 1999, through Duck Down/Priority Records.
 Production was handled by Emperor Searcy, Robert "Rob" McDowell, Justin "JT" Trugman, Rebell, Baby Paul, DJ Greyboy, Don J, Drew "Dru-Ha" Friedman, Havoc, Knobody, Shaleek and Vincent Davis.
 It features guest appearances from Boot Camp Clik, Hardcore, Thurderfoot, Havoc and MFC.

 The album peaked at number 170 on the Billboard 200.
 The single "Bounce to the Ounce" received moderate airplay, but not enough to attract strong sales.

+Critical reception

+Matt Conaway of AllMusic praised the album's "organic instrumentation and orchestral arrangements", but found the group's usual subject matter repetitive, adding that they are more engaging when they explore different topics.
+The Source's Jonathan Bonanno thought that despite "some major highlights" The M-Pire Shrikez Back failed to reach the level of the group's debut album.
+He commended the tracks that feature Boot Camp Clik, saying that Originoo Gunn Clappaz "shine brightest" on them, but criticized the tracks "Slo Mo" and "Set Sail" for lacking the "grimy feel of the trademark Beatminerz sound".